-There were several informative signs posted throughout, like; “Why would a slave visit the sick house?”, information about the laundry kettle and how the slave women were forced to hand wash countless loads of laundry for the entire plantation, “Expectations: Life as a House Slave”, and emancipation.
+As mentioned, there were several informative signs posted throughout, like; “Why would a slave visit the sick house?”, information about the laundry kettle and how the slave women were forced to hand wash endless loads of laundry for the entire plantation, “Expectations: Life as a House Slave”, and emancipation.
 One of the cottages was dedicated to the clothing, identity, and life of the average slave.
-Another was dedicated to the kinds of tools they’d be made to use while attending to the various grounds of the plantation.
+One of the huts was dedicated to the kinds of tools they’d be made to use while attending to the various grounds of the plantation.

-One of the cottages was the “Post-emancipation Quarters”, which had a wall with names of numerous slaves that were forced to live and work at Oak Alley.
-Here is where we learned that over 220 men, women, and children were enslaved at Oak Alley during its history as a plantation.
-We learned about the hierarchy that existed among slave ranks, and how entire families could be demoted to the bottom of the barrel for the sins of one family member.
-It was eye-opening and depressing.
-You read or hear about slavery in history class, but it’s quite another thing to visit a place completely drenched in it.
+One of the cottages was the “Post-emancipation Quarters”, which had a wall with the names of numerous people who were enslaved at Oak Alley.
+Here is where we learned that over 220 men, women, and children were held at Oak Alley during its history as a plantation.
+We learned about the hierarchy that existed among slave ranks, and how entire families could be demoted to the bottom of the barrel for the perceived sins of one family member.

 Tours of the Main House are included in the price of admission, you just must wait for the next tour to begin and cannot wander the house by yourself.
-Unfortunately, photography is strictly forbidden inside the main house, so I have no pictures of that.
-However, almost all the inside décor and furniture is not original anyway, save for a few pieces like a set of china and an original 19th century ceiling fan in the dining room.
+Unfortunately, photography is strictly forbidden inside the main house.
+However, almost all the inside décor and furniture is not original anyway, save for a few pieces like a set of china and a 19th-century ceiling fan in the dining room.
 Our guide explained the history of the Main House, how it came to be built, the various owners, the history of the plantation, and of course, the slaves who worked here.
-The house is rather small on the inside, but one can easily imagine how grand and opulent it must have been in its heyday.
-Not all of the areas inside the home are accessible, but she took us around to most of it.
-After the tour of the inside was complete, the guide took us to the upstairs balcony where we were greeted with a great view of the oak-lined walkway.
-After the tour of the Main House, we decided to call it a day (you can only visit for a max 2 hours anyway… still not quite sure how they enforce that).
+The house feels rather small on the inside, but it’s easy to imagine how grand and opulent it would’ve been in its heyday.
+Not all of the areas inside the home are accessible, but we were able to see most of it.
+This included bedrooms, sitting rooms, dining room, and offices.
+After the tour of the inside was complete, the guide took us to the upstairs balcony where we were greeted with a great view of the oak-lined walkway from above.

-Overall, I did enjoy visiting Oak Alley Plantation, mainly because I enjoy historic places and learning about history, and had never toured a legitimate southern plantation before (if you’re not that into history, this may not be the place for you).
-It was humbling and eye-opening to learn about the past of Oak Alley, the South, and Louisiana, and that was my goal – to learn.
-Of course, in America, we grow up learning about slavery within the United States, but it’s rare to face it so up-close and personal.
-It’s an experience I think everyone should have.
-It puts it into a different perspective that I don’t believe can be achieved through textbooks or Google.
-Please give Oak Alley Plantation a visit if you’re ever in the New Orleans or Baton Rouge area.
+Overall, I did enjoy visiting Oak Alley Plantation, as I enjoy historic places and learning about history, plus I’ve never toured a legitimate southern plantation before.
+It was humbling and eye-opening to learn up close about the past of Oak Alley, the South, and Louisiana.
+It’s an experience I think everyone should have at least once, as it puts things into a different perspective that I don’t believe can be achieved through textbooks or Google.
+Please give Oak Alley Plantation a visit if you’re ever in the New Orleans or Baton Rouge area!